 - Peter’s caramel loaf is soft and pliable.
 It can be melted or rolled out, cut and shaped.

-- Thickening Caramel: Add 1/2-1 oz.
-Confectioners’ sugar to 1 lb. of caramel until desired thickness is reached.
+- To Thicken: Add 1/2-1 oz.
+Confectioners’ sugar to 1 lb. of melted caramel until desired thickness is reached.

-- Thinning Caramel: Adding heavy cream will make it a little thinner.
+- To thin: Adding a splash heavy cream to the melted caramel will make it a little thinner.
 Also adding one can of sweetened condensed milk and one cube of butter to the 5 lb. loaf of caramel will make it thinner.
 (Note: Adding these are not necessary for rich, smooth caramel.
 The Peter’s caramel loaf already is rich and smooth, this just helps to thin it out).

 - Chocolate Caramel: Add 1 – 2 oz. of melted Chocolate liquor, until desired taste is achieved, to 1 lb. of Peter’s Caramel.